prestodb/presto-yarn/presto-yarn-test/README.md

-# Presto slider package
+# Presto slider package - product tests

-##Integration tests

-### Pre-requisites
+## Pre-requisites

-In order to run integration you need to have:
+In order to run product tests you need to have:
  * a provisioned cluster which they will be run (e.g. an hfab vagrant or vsphere cluster) with java 8 preinstalled on the cluster
 ```
 hfab vagrant.provision && hfab vagrant cloudera.install:java_version=8
 # or
 hfab vsphere.provision && hfab vsphere cloudera.install:java_version=8
 ```
- * all the nodes of cluster have to be accessible from your local machine, so you can update your /etc/hosts file with entires returned by the command
+ * all the nodes of cluster have to be accessible from your local machine, so you can update your /etc/hosts file with entities returned by the command
 ```
  hfab vagrant etc_hosts
  # or